acquia/coding-standards-php/README.md

 ## Rulesets

-Rules are split into rulesets according to the project language and framework:
+Rules are split into rulesets according to the project *framework* and *visibility*:

+* Projects (e.g., Drupal modules) targeting the Drupal community should adopt a *Drupal* ruleset.
+All others should adopt a general *PHP* ruleset.
+* Public projects (e.g., open-source Drupal modules) should adopt a *non-strict* ruleset to facilitate external collaboration.
+All others should adopt a more opinionated *internal* ruleset.

+There are four permutations of these guidelines, leading to four rulesets to choose from:

-* [AcquiaPHP](src/Standards/AcquiaPHP/ruleset.xml) contains sniffs applicable to all PHP projects.
+* [AcquiaPHP](src/Standards/AcquiaPHP/ruleset.xml) is based on PSR-12 and is intended for use on all public non-Drupal projects.
-* [AcquiaDrupalStrict](src/Standards/AcquiaDrupalStrict/ruleset.xml) incorporates AcquiaPHP and adds all Drupal coding standards and best practices sniffs.
-Recommended for new Drupal projects and teams familiar with Drupal coding standards.
-* [AcquiaDrupalTransitional](src/Standards/AcquiaDrupalTransitional/ruleset.xml) incorporates AcquiaPHP and adds Drupal core's own phpcs configuration, which is less strict than the official standards.
-Recommended for legacy Drupal codebases or teams new to Drupal coding standards.
+* [AcquiaPHPStrict](src/Standards/AcquiaPHPStrict/ruleset.xml) is based on AcquiaPHP and adds additional more opinionated standards.
+It is intended for use on all internal non-Drupal projects.
+* [AcquiaDrupal](src/Standards/AcquiaDrupal/ruleset.xml) is based on the Drupal coding standard and is intended for use on all public Drupal projects.
+* [AcquiaDrupalStrict](src/Standards/AcquiaDrupalStrict/ruleset.xml) is based on AcquiaDrupal and adds the more opinionated DrupalPractice standard.
+It is intended for use on all internal Drupal projects.

+There is one additional ruleset intended to maintain backwards compatibility between major releases:

 * [AcquiaEdge](src/Standards/AcquiaEdge/ruleset.xml) incorporates AcquiaPHP and adds backwards-incompatible sniffs that will be included in AcquiaPHP with the next major release of this package.

 ## Installation & usage